 So how do travel credit cards work, and how do you choose the right one for your needs?
 Take a look at the different types of cards available, their unique benefits, and some strategies for maximizing your rewards.

-What Is a Travel Rewards Credit Card?
+What Is a Travel Credit Card?

-Which Benefits Do Travel Credit Cards Offer?
+What Benefits Do Travel Credit Cards Offer?

-While many travel rewards credit cards offer similar perks, they can vary quite a lot from card to card, so be sure to read the fine print before applying.
+Again, while many travel rewards credit cards offer similar perks, they can vary quite a lot from card to card, so be sure to read the fine print before applying.

 Are Travel Credit Cards Worth It?

-How to Use a Travel Credit Card to Maximize Rewards
+How to Maximize Travel Credit Cards

 - Know your card's comprehensive coverage: Using your travel rewards card for travel purchases also means that its travel protections and coverage will extend to your trip.
 For this reason, it is also important to use a credit card that includes such protections to pay for a trip.
 If you don't, you could end up having to pay hundreds or even thousands of dollars if things go awry.

-Think about which type of travel credit card will earn you the type of rewards you can use the most, what travel-related benefits you are looking for, and which card has bonus earning categories you can maximize with your usual spending habits.
-Finally make sure its annual fee is within your budget.
-By thinking about those few major factors, you will home in on the right rewards card for your needs.
+Think about which type of travel credit card will earn you the type of rewards you can use the most, what travel-related benefits you are looking for and which card has bonus-earning categories you can maximize with your usual spending habits.
+Finally, make sure its annual fee is within your budget.
+With those major factors in mind, you'll be able to find the right rewards card for your needs.